mentainha/m3o/README.md

 ## Introduction

 M3O is a next generation cloud platform.
-One platform, one account and one framework to access everything as a service.
 Explore, discover and consume public APIs as simpler programmable building blocks all in one place.

 ## Features